-When you are pregnant, you experience wonderful symptoms.
-Symptoms of pregnancy include morning sickness and food cravings, to swollen feet and frequent urination.
+If you are pregnant, you may experience a range of symptoms.
+You may have morning sickness, unusual food cravings, swollen feet, and frequent urination, along with an expanding abdomen.
 Pregnancy can also cause varicose veins.

 Does Pregnancy Cause Varicose Veins?